-Installation of the scanner is described separately in the Scanner Owner's Handbook.
 The scanner is adjusted and operated from the display unit, so these details are provided in this Handbook.

-The scanner can be switched between transmit and stand-by modes.
+It can be switched between transmit and stand-by modes.
 It also has a power-saving timed transmit mode which pauses between bursts of transmissions.